 Bulimia is a serious mental health disorder characterised by binge eating and inducing vomiting or using laxatives to get rid of the food.
 Individuals that suffer from this disorder are usually of normal weight or even overweight and obese.
 They ingest a large amount of food uncontrollably especially the kinds of food that they wouldn’t eat normally such as highly fatty or sweet foods.
 Thereafter, they are filled with guilt and induce vomiting or use laxatives.

-• Puffy face and cheeks from swollen glands in the neck and below the jew
+- Puffy face and cheeks from swollen glands in the neck and below the jaw

 Binge eating disorder